vojtechruz/spring-web-cert-notes-4.2/README.md

 #Mapping Controllers
 ###Handler Resolving process
-Controller is a specific type of Handler
+1. Client sends a request to a specific url
-- Client sends a request to a specific url
+2. Dispatcher servlet consults handler mappings, specific handler is returned based on the request - `getHandler(request)`
-- Dispatcher servlet consults handler mappings, specific handler is returned based on the request - `getHandler(request)`
+3. Handler is invoked through HandlerAdapter - `handle(request,response,handler)`

-- Handler is invoked through HandlerAdapter - `handle(request,response,handler)`
+Controller is a specific type of Handler.

 ###Handler Mapping
 - RequestMappingHandlerMapping - enabled by default - Takes into account @RequestMapping on class and method level of @Controllers